barrachri/likeafalcon/README.md

 Python 3.6.3

 ## How to test it
-Tests are written using PyTest, there also a linting part before running the tests using `flake8` and `isort`.
+Tests are written using PyTest, there is also a linting part before running the tests using `flake8` and `isort`.

 ```python
 make run-services
 pip install tox